cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 fact, we use this tool implicitly every day.
 When we are talking about fuzzers, we will split them into black-box, white-box, and grey-box fuzzers.
 If someone asks you what is this, why is this, and how is this, probably the first answer is to ask what categories are of "this".
-If someone asks you what your favorite food is, you may ask: what categories of food you are asking?
+If someone asks you what your favourite food is, you may ask: what categories of food you are asking?